Aix Marseille Univ., Univ. de Toulon, CNRS, CPT, Marseille, France

 More on covariant spin foam models: Regge calculus, SL(2, C) unitary irreps and the EPRL model

-Conclusions: what have we achieved so far, and we are we trying to achieve next
+Conclusions: what have we achieved so far, and what are we trying to achieve next

 Lecture recordings: